-The time and duration of each intensive will fluctuate case by case depending on the patient’s diagnosis, age, stamina, strengths/weaknesses, etc. NAPA Therapist will create a program for every patient that varies the time, duration, intensity, and even tools they use during their three week intensive program.
+The time and duration of each intensive will fluctuate case by case depending on the patient’s diagnosis, age, stamina, strengths/weaknesses, etc. NAPA therapists will create a program for every patient that varies the time, duration, intensity, and even tools they use during his or her 3 week intensive program.

 During an intensive session many tools are used at NAPA.
 We continue to see phenomenal results utilizing the Neurosuit and the Multifunctional Therapy Units.
-NAPA Therapists travel to Santiago, Chile to study under Roman Cuevas, PT creator of CME (Cuevas Medek Exercise) to bring this amazing new intensive program to our patients.
-A totally avant-garde approach inspired to provoke automatic motor responses in motor delayed children from ages of 3 months.
-The combination of the Neurosuit and Multifunctional Therapy Unit is the foundation of NAPA and used on children as young as 3 years through adults.
+NAPA therapists travel to Santiago, Chile to study under Roman Cuevas, PT creator of CME (Cuevas Medek Exercise) to bring this amazing new intensive program to our patients.
+A totally avant-garde approach inspired to provoke automatic motor responses in motor delayed children.
+The combination of the Neurosuit and Multifunctional Therapy Unit is the foundation of NAPA and is used on children as young as 3 years through adults.
 We have seen tremendous results using CME for early intervention on children as young as 3 months and until they are 50 lbs.
 For more information on any of these please feel free to check out the links below.

 Stay up to date with NAPA news, join our mailing list: